Fahim Burney

 Fahim Burney is a Pakistani television director and producer.
 Mostly known for his work in Urdu television industry, he has directed many directed and produced several television series.
-His debut film Pyar Hi Pyar Mein (2003) earned him Lux Style Award nomination of Best film director.
-He also got the Best TV director for Kabhi Aye Naa Judai (2007).
+His debut film Pyar Hi Pyar Mein (2003) earned him the Lux Style Award nomination of Best film director.
+He also got the Best TV director nomination for Kabhi Aye Naa Judai (2007) at the 8th Lux Style Awards.

+Career

+Burney set up his production company in Karachi in the early 2000s.